-Sony 400mm f2.8 G Master Review
+Sony 400mm F2.8 G Master Review

 Where I arguably had the most fun with the Sony 400mm f2.8 G Master is with photographing wildlife.
 I didn’t realize until I’d gotten home and looked closer that the Sony a1 recognized the frog in the photo as an animal and I’d set the lens to animal AF right before pointing it at the water.
 With that aside, it did a great job spotting a frog.

 When photographing birds that were stagnant, the Sony 400mm f2.8 G Master was pretty much set to the same settings as it was for sports.
-I didn’t really mess with the responsiveness too much, but the camera and lens did its job providing that it could find a subject amongst the trees.
+I didn’t mess with the responsiveness much, but the camera and lens did thier job providing that they could find a subject amongst the trees.
 Indeed, all systems sometimes have this problem.

-We were pretty amazed at what the lens and camera could capture together, and we’re sure that you’d agree!
+We were pretty amazed at what the lens and camera could capture, and we’re sure you’d agree!

 Image Quality

 The image quality from the Sony 400mm f2.8 G Master is genuinely excellent.
-But honestly, you have to come to expect that.
-It’s clinically very perfect, and again, for something like this, we have to expect exactly that.
-No matter what, you’ll realize that it’s hard to take a bad photo with this lens.
+It’s clinically perfect, but honestly, you have to expect that.
+No matter what, you’ll realize it’s hard to take a bad photo with this lens.

 Bokeh

-I mean, how much do I have to talk about the bokeh on this lens? it’s gorgeous and super creamy pretty much no matter what.
-That’s perfect for making your subject stand out from the rest of the scene and it’s also great for sports and wildlife because of this.
+I mean, how much do I have to talk about the bokeh on this lens? it’s gorgeous and creamy pretty much no matter what.
+That’s perfect for making your subject stand out from the rest of the scene and it’s also great for sports and wildlife.

 Color Rendition

 The colors from Sony’s lenses tend to either be super vivid or kind of muted.
-And this one is very vivid and punchy.
-With that said, you’ll probably want to still add more contrast and clarity to make the colors pop a bit more.
+This one is very vivid and punchy.
+With that said, you’ll probably want to add more contrast and clarity to make the colors pop a bit more.

 Lens Character

-There’s no issue with distortion, color fringing, or anything else that is considered to be traditionally problematic.
+There’s no issue with distortion, color fringing, or anything else considered to be traditionally problematic.
 Sony has quite literally engineered any sort of character out of this lens.

 Sharpness

 This lens is insanely sharp.
-We typically do our tests using a flash.
-But this lens doesn’t need it.
+We typically do our tests using a flash, but this lens doesn’t need it.
 It’s plenty sharp once your subject is in focus.
-It’s not even a question as to how sharp it is.
+There’s not even a question as to how sharp it is.

 Extra Image Samples